 Fixed Asset Tracking and Management software comes in all shapes and sizes.
 Is there truly a “One Size Fits All” system out there to help manage and track your fixed assets?
 “Out of the digital box” is a term commonly used in software development meaning that the product developed will work for all industries, every customer, and every business.

 But is this truly the case?
 Even “out of the digital box” solutions often need tweaks and adjustments for you to really be able to use them.
 Over time these tweaks and other adjustments can really add up – either expense-wise or time-wise as you come up with workarounds to get it to work like you need it to.
 Wouldn’t it be better if you could tailor the workflows and verbiage of the software to mimic your business?

 Many businesses are turning to custom asset tracking and management software solutions.
 These solutions are designed to meet the specific requirements of the business to ensure every asset or item is inventoried and accounted for.

 When it comes to asset management and tracking, no piece of technology is more critical than the software.
-Auto-ID technology helps you manage your assets like never before, however, collecting the data is one thing, but displaying the data and providing your team usable workflows is another.
+Auto-ID technology helps you manage your assets like never before.
+However, collecting the data is one thing, but displaying the data and providing your team with usable workflows is another.
 That is where custom software comes into play.

 Benefits of Custom Asset Management Software include: